SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 **When?**: If you used any configuration values for traces with the `*.replace` suffix

-Mechanism to replace special configuration values for traces marked by 'replace' suffix was removed and following special values in configuration are no longer automatically replaced, and they need to be changed:
+The mechanism to replace special configuration values for traces marked by the 'replace' suffix was removed and the following special values in the configuration are no longer automatically replaced, and they need to be changed:

 - `processors.source.collector.replace`
 - `processors.source.name.replace`